SystemsApproach/security/infra.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a BGP speaker announces a path to a particular prefix, how do we
 know that they really have such a path?
-And do we know that they will
+Do we know that they will
 use the path if asked to do so?
+Are they even authorized to use the
-The short answer to both questions is that we
+path?
+The short answer to all these questions is that we don't know,
-don't, but there has been a multi-decade quest to build mechanisms that
+but there has been a multi-decade quest to build mechanisms that
 enable greater confidence in the correctness of such
 announcements.
 This quest, and the slowness of its progress, was well
 documented by Sharon Goldberg in 2014.
-While progress continues
+While progress continues today,
-today, a more recent study by Testart and Clark from 2021 indicated
+a more recent study by Testart and Clark from 2021 indicated that
-that progress had remained slow.
+progress had remained slow.
+There are a number of reasons for the
+lack of progress, as we discuss below.

 Let's start with a simple and well-studied example.
 In 2008, ISPs in
 Pakistan were ordered by the government to block access to YouTube for